dotnet/AspNetCore.Docs/aspnetcore/performance/response-compression.md

 ---

 Submit a request to the sample app with the `Accept-Encoding: mycustomcompression` header and observe the response headers.
 The `Vary` and `Content-Encoding` headers are present on the response.
 The response body (not shown) isn't compressed by the sample.
-There isn't a compression implementation in the `CustomCompressionProvider` class of the sample.
+There'sn't a compression implementation in the `CustomCompressionProvider` class of the sample.
 However, the sample shows where you would implement such a compression algorithm.

 ![Fiddler window showing result of a request with the Accept-Encoding header and a value of mycustomcompression.
 The Vary and Content-Encoding headers are added to the response.](response-compression/_static/request-custom-compression.png)